-Table 11: Design standard K - transverse bulkhead connection detail, oil tanker
+Table 11 : Design standard K - transverse or longitudinal corrugated bulkhead connection detail, oil tanker

-Connections of transverse bulkhead with lower stool - oil tanker Full or partial penetration welding is to be applied between lower stool top plates and the side plating of lower stools.
-Welding requirement Full penetration welding is to be applied between lower stool top plates and vertical corrugated bulkheads.
+Connections of transverse or longitudinal bulkhead with lower stool - oil tanker Welding requirement Full or partial penetration welding is to be applied between lower stool top plates and the side plating of lower stools.
+Full penetration welding is to be applied between lower stool top plates and vertical corrugated bulkheads.
 Full or partial penetration welding is to be applied between lower stool top plates and supporting brackets.
 Ensure start and stop of welding is as far away as practicable from the critical corners.
 Connection 'J', as shown in the figure, of in line supporting bracket to stool top plate and side plate of lower stool is to be full or partial penetration welding, on minimum 300 mm from the corner.